-It’s okay if you keep it simple, without other potentially harmful ingredients.
+It’s okay without other potentially harmful ingredients.

-Artichokes aren’t toxic for dogs, nor are the stems, hearts or leaves.
-The biggest danger is the potential to create a blockage in the digestive tract.
-That’s why artichokes should be prepared in easy-to-consume portion sizes for your dog.
-There is also a chance, as with any human food, that they will react with symptoms of diarrhea and/or vomiting.
+Artichokes aren’t toxic for dogs.
+Nor are the stems, hearts or leaves.
+The biggest danger is the potential for a digestive tract blockage.
+Artichokes should be prepared in easy-to-consume portions for your dog.
+There’s also a chance, as with any human food, of diarrhea and/or vomiting.

-Artichoke Health Benefits
+Health Benefits of Artichokes

-Specific to Dogs
+Positives Specific to Dogs

 K9 Digestion Considerations

-To successfully feed your dog an artichoke, you should specially prepare it for them to prevent an unfortunate case of intestinal blockage.
-They could easily choke on this food.
-Dogs consume things in such a way that it makes preparation necessary.
+To feed a dog an artichoke, prepare it in a way to prevent an intestinal blockage.
+Fido could easily choke on this food.
+Dogs consume things in such a way that makes preparation necessary.

 Exclude garlic and other inappropriate or questionable ingredients.
-This way your dog will get all the benefits and none of the drawbacks to a healthy artichoke meal.
+Give your dog all the benefits and none of the drawbacks of a healthy artichoke meal.
 Who said table food cannot be fed to pets!

-Cooked or Raw
+Cooked or Raw Artichokes

 Conclusion on Artichokes